 When modern science extended the reach of its observation to the galaxies above and the microbes below, it made a surprising discovery: an atom proved strikingly similar to a solar system.
 Both were comprised of particles kept in orbit by the gravity of an energetic core.
 Modern technology had reiterated the wisdom of the ancients, who coined the very same discovery in the adage: as above so below.

 Knowledge is universal.
 What one learns benefits all.
-Universal knowledge is also timeless, and what is learned in one age benefits any other.
+Universal knowledge is also timeless, and what is learned in one age benefits all others.
 This site compiles the various expressions of Hermeticism by eminent authors of all times.
-The variety of our compilation proves the universality of man’s quest for wisdom and shows that no age was necessarily closer to it or farther from it than any other.
+The variety of our compilation proves the universality of man’s quest for wisdom and shows that no age was necessarily nearer or farther from it than any other.

-Despite the technological headway characteristic to our times, our age stands in the same relation to this challenge.
-Modern man’s understanding of his place in the world and his relation to it are equal or inferior to those of previous ages.
+Despite the technological headway characteristic of the present time, our age stands in the same relation to this eternal challenge.
+Modern man’s understanding of his place in the world and his relation to it are equal or even inferior to those of previous ages.
 We here draw from the ancient wisdom of our ancestors primarily for the benefit our age.
 If you’d like to delve deeper into man’s quest for meaning and his struggle to better understand his place in the universe, subscribe to the newsletter of Ancient Wisdom through the sidebar on the right.
 We will send you email updates on a contemporary attempt at building a metaphysical Ark that would preserve and transport the whisper of ancient wisdom to our age.

 Or simply read on to learn more about the universal principle of as above so below…